-Struggling to understand your payslip and deductions?
-Or are you an employer running your own payroll wanting to be able to explain payslips and the payslip deductions that appear to help your team members?
+Wondering what your payslip means and why deductions have been made from your income?
+Or are you an employer running your own payroll wanting to be able to explain payslips and understand payslip deductions that appear to help your team members?

 As always, there’s no jargon, I promise!
 But there is quite a lot of information, so you may want to bookmark this page so you can come back to it in case you have a question in the future.

 Friendly Disclaimer: Whilst I am an accountant, I’m not your accountant.
 The information in this article is legally correct but it is for guidance and information purposes only.
 Everyone’s situation is different and unique so you’ll need to use your own best judgement when applying the advice that I give to your situation.
 If you are unsure or have a question be sure to contact a qualified professional because mistakes can result in penalties.

 A payslip is a legal document, either issued digitally or on paper, detailing how much an employee has been paid as well as any deductions made from their pay.
 The purpose of a payslip is to give the individual being paid absolute clarity on how much they’ve been paid and why deductions have been made before their salary hits their bank account.

 It is a legal requirement for registered employers to send their employees a payslip every time they pay them.
 This requirement only relates to those employed under PAYE, so if you are self-employed and working for a company, you won’t receive a payslip when your invoices are paid.

 Payslips design can vary between employers because there is no set format they need to follow.
 However, employers are legally required to show certain information on payslips to ensure total clarity of what’s been paid.

 Here is an example payslip or you can download a payslip template in excel here: